Build Device Tree Overlays from Source Code

 - Install the necessary tools and dependencies as explained in the section Install Tools and Dependencies.

-Use version 9.2 of the Arm releases binary toolchains to cross-compile software for Toradex modules:
+Use version 9.2 or higher of the Arm releases binary toolchains to cross-compile software for Toradex modules:

-You have to choose to download either the 32 bit or 64 bit Arm cross-toolchain, according to the architecture of your Computer on Module SoC.
+You have to choose to download either the 32 bit or 64 bit Arm cross-toolchain, according to the architecture of your System on Module SoC.
 Select the correct one from the tabs below:

 To install the toolchain on your host machine, download and unpack the tar.xz file.
 From the command-line: